AC-Panda/b3d-debug/README.md

-# How to debug a Blender 3D rash
+# How to debug a Blender 3D or BGE crash

 ## Prerequisites